Elephant seal: Life history

 The average lifespan of a northern elephant seal is 9 years, while the average lifespan of a southern elephant seal is 21 years.
 Males reach maturity at five to six years, but generally do not achieve alpha status until the age of eight, with the prime breeding years being between ages 9 and 12.
 The longest life expectancy of a male northern elephant seal is approximately 14 years.

 Females begin breeding at age 3–6, and have one pup per breeding attempt.
 Most adult females breed each year.
 Breeding success is much lower for first-time mothers relative to experienced breeders.
 Annual survival probability of adult females is 0.83 for experienced breeding females, but only 0.66 for first-time breeders indicating a significant cost of reproduction.
 More male pups are produced than female pups in years with warmer sea surface temperature in the northeastern Pacific Ocean.

 Females and males utilize different feeding strategies in order to maximize their reproductive success.
 Males feed in benthic regions with more abundant food sources, but also more abundant predators.
 Females feed in pelagic regions where they are less likely to find prey, but also less likely to be preyed upon.
 They employ these different strategies because females are smaller, requiring less food, and it is also most important for them to have as many breeding seasons as possible in order to maximize reproductive success.
 On the other hand, males can adopt a riskier strategy in the hopes of gaining as much mass as possible, and thus being able to have one extremely successful breeding season.

 Molting

 Once a year, elephant seals go through a process called molting where they shed the outer layer of hair and skin.
 This molting process takes up to a month to complete.
 When it comes time to molt, they will haul out on land to shed their outer layer, and will not consume any food during this time.
 The females and juveniles will molt first, followed by the sub adult males, and finally the large mature males.

 Predators

 The main predators of elephant seals are killer whales and great white sharks.
-Cookie cutter sharks can take bites from their skin.
+Cookiecutter sharks can take bites from their skin.